 If you have been discriminated against at work, you have options for recourse.
 You do not have to let this unfair practice ruin your financial success in life.
 Working with a legal professional may enable you to recover financial losses and start fresh.

 A Buffalo employment discrimination lawyer from our law firm will fight to protect your rights.
 We prepare a strategy that puts your needs front and center.
 We offer a free, no-obligation consultation to discuss your case.

 Recoverable Damages for Employment Discrimination

 If you have suffered from employment discrimination, you have a long list of potential losses.
 Your lawyer will calculate the amount and extent of your damages to determine the amount of loss there is.
 Some categories of recoverable damages include the following:

-- Current and future wages if you ended up being fired or were laid off
+- Current and future wages if you were unjustly fired

 - Emotional pain and suffering